So, why do I switch pitch?

 I've been switch pitching for 10 years and have learned how to manage and optimize my arms in games, bullpens and practices.

-One of the biggest factors in pitching is self-confidence and many times, one side is better than the other.
+One of the biggest factors in pitching is self-confidence, and some days, one side is better than the other.

 One huge advantage to both-hand pitching is my confidence which comes from having two pitching arms, whereas I know that if I am not feeling it on one side, I can always switch to the other side.
 In short, ambi-pitching can take more coordination with any new coach, as they want to understand how and when I switch.
 But, if the coach takes the time to learn how two arms together can beat the batting team, the coach will become very comfortable and embrace the incremental tool.